yangyangto/Dataprocessing/README.md

 ## Week 4: D3 Bar Chart
 Creating a website with a bar chart with the Happiness Scores per country in 2017.
 See link on the bottom of this page.

+## Week 5: Scatterplot
+Creating a website with a scatterplot which shows the 'correlation' between Percentage of Women in Science and Consumer Confidence from 2007 till 2015.

 ### Link
 https://yangyangto.github.io/Dataprocessing/